elaloy/SGANinv/README.md

 **- a Pytorch 1.1.0 / Python 3.6 GAN-based MCMC inversion example for the 2D binary channelized aquifer case**

-**- a Pytorch 1.1.0 / Python 3.6 version of the 2D braided river case**
+**- a Pytorch 1.1.0 / Python 3.6 version of the 2D braided river case (with Wasserstein GAN training)**

 ## Large data files